PixarAnimationStudios/OpenUSD/docs/wp_coordsys.rst

-In order to make the USD encoding of projection as natural and robust as possible for artists, we stipulate as part of the object model that, **when the target of a** :bi:`coordSys` **is a :usda:`Camera` prim, a Hydra scene delegate will extract the relevant projection-related properties from the camera, and make them available to Hydra render delegates as part of the Hd representation of the coordinate system.** If this seems reasonable in spirit, it will be a coda of this proposal to define precisely what :usda:`Camera` properties (and other, API-schema-based properties on a :usda:`Camera` prim, such as properties defining feathering between projections).
+In order to make the USD encoding of projection as natural and robust as possible for artists, we stipulate as part of the object model that, **when the target of a** :bi:`coordSys` **is a** :usda:`Camera` **prim**, a Hydra scene delegate will extract the relevant projection-related properties from the camera, and make them available to Hydra render delegates as part of the Hd representation of the coordinate system.** If this seems reasonable in spirit, it will be a coda of this proposal to define precisely what :usda:`Camera` properties (and other, API-schema-based properties on a :usda:`Camera` prim, such as properties defining feathering between projections).

 This behavior makes it the responsibility of the render delegate to map those parameters, just-in-time, to the relevant parameters of its renderer-specific